Mishi-name, The Great Sturgeon

 Clanship

 Traditionally, Name, like other fish species such as Owaazisii (Bullhead catfish), Maanameg (Catfish), Namebin (Sucker), Ginoozhe (Pike), and Adikameg (Whitefish), is also known to have played a fundamental role in structuring Anishinaabe society through their clan systems.
 In Anishinaabe society, families, which have an extended nature, are traditionally organized into clans; the purpose of these clans is to divide labor and spiritual/ceremonial tasks, provide general support, and to stress identity of self and the group.
 Through the clanship system founded by the Anishinaabe ancestors, these fish species as well as a myriad of land animals, reptiles, and birds, instill in the respective clan members certain virtues to emulate and provide them with a set of life-long responsibilities to live up to.
-One’s clan animal/fish/bird is regarded as a progenitor - the first ancestor in the direct line - and is therefore not to be consumed; to do so would be cannibalism.
+One’s clan animal/clan fish/clan bird has a direct counterpart in the night sky and is therefore not to be consumed; to do so would be cannibalism.

 ________________________________________________________________________________